 Early rider registration is at a discounted price and reduces queues for you and your team on the morning of the event.

 You must ensure that all members of your team complete the on-the-day check-in requirements.
 Please note that the registration area will be closed overnight (see General Info).
 Riders in your team who will be riding through the night must ensure that they are registered before they ride.
 If they are not registered, they will not be able to ride.

 - If your team includes children under 18, then a contact number for their parent/legal guardian who will be on site throughout the weekend must be included.

 - The organisers are not responsible for any children under age 18 while they are not actually cycling for their team on the circuit.

 - If you are a captain that has any riders under age 18 in your team who are camping overnight, you must have an adult on site at all times who is responsible for the team.

 Riders are asked to raise sponsorship, preferably through VirginGiving but paper sponsor forms are also available.
 The Millennium Cup is presented to the team which raises the most sponsorship but there are lots of other awards too.

-Please remember to attend the Team Captains’ meeting at 10:30 a.m. on Saturday 24th June.
+Please remember to attend the Team Captains’ meeting (usually at 10:30 a.m. on the Saturday of the ride).

 Please make sure you return the hi-viz vests at the end of the weekend.